aztfmod/rovergo/proposal.md

   - `run` - Same as `landingzone run` but in special launchpad mode
   - `test` - initiates a terratest execution of the launchpad.
 - `walkthrough` - Initiate a rover walkthrough to set up an initial project scaffold.
-- `workspace` - Wrapper to call terraform workspace commands, is this really required?
 - `terraform` - Drop down and run an arbitrary terraform command but under the rover context e.g. logged in user creds etc
 - `login` - Will be a stub, I see no value in duplicating az login behaviour
 - `logout` - Will be a stub for now, I see no value in duplicating az logout behaviour